-Storytelling is in fact an ancient practice.
+Storytelling is, in fact, an ancient practice.
 We’ve been hearing stories since the moment we were born, during our school and university years and also as adults while sharing stories with our friends and family.
 According to a study, 65% of our daily conversations are based on storytelling.
 The same research also discovered that the human brain is more engaged by storytelling than by simple logical facts.
-On top of that, presenting content in form of a story makes speakers more approachable and build the foundation for an emotional connection to the audience.
+On top of that, presenting content in the form of a story makes speakers more approachable and build the foundation for an emotional connection to the audience.

 1. Great stories been told

 Not borrowed ones but actually their own.
-The audience is always able to tell whether the story has evolved from a personal experience or from a book.
+The audience is always able to tell whether the story has evolved from personal experience or from a book.
 The best speakers know how to illustrate examples and wrap them up in an unforgettable and unique metaphor.
 As our Marketing Manager Eftychia Avgerinou says: “We know that the audience may not remember exactly what the speaker said but they will always remember how he or she made them feel.
-Sharing individual stories and letting emotions show build a connection with the audience.”
+Sharing individual stories and letting emotions show to build a connection with the audience.”

-You can spot a talented storytellers by identifying their dynamic, entertaining language and tone of voice and their constant movement on stage, not to cause distraction but to have people’s attention at all times.
+You can spot a talented storyteller by identifying their dynamic, entertaining language and tone of voice and their constant movement on stage, not to cause a distraction but to have people’s attention at all times.
 You will never feel awkward during a short pause.
 It’s their way to foster your excitement and your desire for more.